-Regularly scheduled Board of Directors meetings are held at the Cambria Veterans Memorial Building at 1000 Main Street and streamed online during COVID-19 at www.cambriacsd.org/board-meetings.
+Regularly scheduled Board of Directors meetings are held at the Cambria Veterans Memorial Building at 1000 Main Street and streamed online at www.cambriacsd.org/board-meetings.

 Public participation is also welcome at our Parks, Recreation & Open Space (PROS) Commission meetings, as well as at the Finance, Resources & Infrastructure, and Policy Committee meetings.